vectorgrp/sil-kit/docs/configuration/services-configuration.rst

      - The topic on which the data publisher publishes its information. (optional)
    * - Labels
-     - The labels determining matching subscribers with the same topic and media type. (optional)
+     - The labels determining matching subscribers with the same topic and media type. (optional) Note that these labels will replace all programmatically provided labels.

 .. _sec:cfg-participant-data-subscribers: